toolsforexperiments/plottr/README.md

 ## Recent changes:

+### 2020-04-24

+#### Fixed
+- there were several issues/annoyances that caused (minor) issues with grid handling and plotting in rare-ish circumstances.
+Most of them should be fixed now.

+#### Added
+- A few docs and examples, mostly about grid usage.

 ### 2020-04-17

+#### Changed
-* the main repo has now moved to to a different organization: https://github.com/toolsforexperiments/plottr the old repo (https://github.com/data-plottr/plottr) will be kept in sync for a while, but deleted eventually.
+- the main repo has now moved to to a different organization: https://github.com/toolsforexperiments/plottr the old repo (https://github.com/data-plottr/plottr) will be kept in sync for a while, but deleted eventually.

 # Quickstart